Oil slips on U.S. drilling but OPEC cuts support market - Article - BNN

 Reuters,

-U.S. energy firms added oil rigs last week.
-The monthly rig count rose for the first time since July, to 747 active rigs, as producers encouraged by rising crude prices.

-U.S. crude touched US$59.05 a barrel on Friday, its strongest since mid-2015, partly driven by the closure of the 590,000 bpd Keystone pipeline connecting Canada's oil sand fields with the United States following a spill, which reduced stocks.
+In post-settlement trading the front month spread for U.S. crude spread hit a session low of negative 10 cents a barrel, after Transcanada's restart announcement.

-Oil prices have risen sharply in recent months thanks to efforts to limit output by the Organization of the Petroleum Exporting Countries, Russia and other producers.
+Oil prices have surged in recent months due to output cuts by the Organization of the Petroleum Exporting Countries, Russia and other producers.
+However, higher prices have encouraged greater output among U.S. producers.

 OPEC and its allies cut production by 1.8 million bpd in January and have agreed to hold down output until March.
-OPEC meets on Thursday to discuss policy and most analysts expect some form of deal to extend the cuts.
+OPEC meets on Thursday to discuss policy and most analysts expect a deal to extend the cuts.

-"A long-running barrage of bullish rhetoric from the oil cartel has cemented widely-held beliefs that supply curbs will be extended through to the end of next year," said Stephen Brennock, analyst at London brokerage PVM Oil Associates.
+On Friday, Russia said it was ready to support extending an output cut deal.
+Still, Russia has not given a timeline, and on Monday there were signs Russia may find it hard to comply.

+Oil output from Russia's Sakhalin-1 project is set to rise by about a quarter to 250,000-260,000 barrels per day (bpd) from January, sources with knowledge of the plan said.

+"It's the OPEC parlor game that we're all playing," said John Kilduff, partner at Again Capital LLC in New York, "The Russians being quiet about their intentions about the OPEC deal is a little unsettling."

+Oil markets will rebalance after June 2018 at the earliest, an OPEC working panel concluded last week, OPEC sources said on Monday, signaling the need to extend existing production cuts well into next year.

-Analysts at Barclays also expect OPEC to keep output limits for another six or nine months, but said this was so widely forecast that there was a risk prices could fall after the OPEC meeting.
+Analysts at Barclays expect OPEC to keep output limits for another six or nine months.
+However, they said this was widely expected, so prices still might fall after the OPEC meeting.

-"This week, we expect volatile prices as market participants shed length," Barclays said in a note to clients.
-"Prices might fall in the immediate aftermath of the deal as speculative length 'sells the news'.
-Still, fundamentals should keep Brent at an average of $60 a barrel this quarter."

 Harry Tchilinguirian, head of oil strategy at French bank BNP Paribas, also saw "plenty of room for disappointment."